-One frequently used type of potential energy function for biomolecules, called a molecular mechanics force field, is typically defined as a sum of bond length, bond angle, dihedral angle, electrostatics, and van der Waals terms (see slides from the lecture on "Energy Functions & their Relationship to Molecular Conformation," particularly slide 22).
-Let's define an individual protein conformation c as a particular arrangement of all the atoms that is specified by precise coordinates for each atom.
+One frequently used type of potential energy function for biomolecules, called a molecular mechanics force field, is typically defined as a sum of bond length, bond angle, dihedral angle, electrostatics, and van der Waals terms (see slides from the lecture on "Energy Functions & their Relationship to Molecular Conformation," particularly slide 24).
+Let's define an individual conformation c of a biomolecular system as a particular arrangement of all the atoms that is specified by precise coordinates for each atom.
 Then, the potential energy associated with conformation c (defined as U(c)) can be modeled as